ColinDuf/MaleficHat/README.md

    python bot.py
    ```

+When registering a player with `/register`, you can now provide the platform
+region (e.g. `euw`, `na`).
+The bot will use this region for all Riot API
+requests for that player.

 For the music reaction feature to work, place your MP3 files in the
 `music/` directory and install `ffmpeg` on your system.
 Reacting to either
 the victory/defeat or in‑game status embeds with a supported emoji will play